 - adult men: 38.8 to 50 percent

 - adult women: 34.9 to 44.5 percent

-Children ages 15 and under have a separate set of ranges as their hematocrit level changes rapidly with age.
+Children ages 15 and under have a separate set of ranges, as their hematocrit levels change rapidly with age.
 The specific lab that analyzes the results will determine the normal hematocrit range for a child of a certain age.

-If your hematocrit levels are too high or too low, it can indicate various problems.
+If your hematocrit levels are too low or too high, it can indicate various problems.

 High hematocrit levels can indicate:

 Before getting the test, let your doctor know if you’ve recently had a blood transfusion or are pregnant.
 Pregnancy can decrease your blood urea nitrogen (BUN) levels due to increased fluid in your body.
 A recent blood transfusion can also affect your results.
 If you live at a high altitude, your hematocrit levels tend to be higher due to reduced amounts of oxygen in the air.

 Your doctor will likely compare the results of your hematocrit test to the other parts of the CBC test and your overall symptoms before making a diagnosis.